rajrao/mypublicnotes/AWS/Lambda/logging.md

 else:
     print(f"logging at level {log_level_str} {log_level}")

-#insert code for Python 3.7 here
+#in case you are using Python 3.7 or lower, see the note below and insert code for Python 3.7 here

 default_log_args = {
     "level": log_level,